puzzle/jenkins-techlab/labs/05_string_interpolation_quoting_escaping.md

 -----------------------------------------------

 Working with pipelines we often want to pass a value of a variable into a ``sh`` - command.

+?What is the best practice for passing arguments to a shell scrip?

 For example:
 ```groovy